Skip to main content

 Mass merchandise stores and toy stores sold these toys (Playskool model 5446 made in China) nationwide from November 1994 through 1996 for about $10.

-Consumers should take these toys away from young children immediately, and contact Playskool at (800) 752-9755 anytime or visit the firm's web site at www.hasbro.com to get information about how to receive a free, redesigned replacement toy.
+Consumers should take these toys away from young children immediately, and contact Playskool at (800) 752-9755 anytime or visit the firm's website at www.hasbro.com to get information about how to receive a free redesigned replacement toy.

 Busy Poppin' Pals toys with model 6205 have different springs and are not part of this recall.
-Any Busy Poppin' Pals toy that have "Made in Mexico" imprinted on the toy's bottom are not part of this recall.
+Any Busy Poppin' Pals toys that have "Made in Mexico" imprinted on the toy's bottom are not part of this recall.

 Note: Individual Commissioners may have statements related to this topic.
 Please visit www.cpsc.gov/commissioners to search for statements related to this or other topics.